-All members of the college community, including faculty, staff and students, as well as visitors to Dickinson College, are prohibited from possessing firearms, explosives or weapons (hereafter collectively referred to as "weapons") on the premises of the college or in any building under college control or at any college-sponsored event without the explicit authorization of Dickinson College, whether or not a federal or state license to possess the same has been issued to the possessor.
+All members of the college community, including faculty, staff and students, as well as visitors to Dickinson College, are prohibited from the possession, manufacture, transfer, sale, or use of weapons, ammunition, and dangerous projectiles by anyone on the premises of the College or in any building under college control or at any college-sponsored event, without the explicit authorization of the Chief of Dickinson Public Safety (or their designee) is expressly prohibited.
+This prohibition exists whether or not a federal or state license to possess the weapon has been issued to the possessor.